 A little bit about me… So, just how does one go about juggling a comprehensive diet and exercise regimen with a full plate of family commitments and a demanding, 45-hour a week work life?
 That’s what I hope to chronicle in this blog — my day-to-day attempt at applying solid diet and fitness related theory within the constraints of a real-world life.

-I’ve been a “Physical Culturalist” for well over thirty years, now — the majority of those years while holding down demanding jobs completely outside of the fitness industry.
+I’ve been a “Physical Culturalist” for well over thirty-five years, now — the majority of those years while holding down demanding jobs completely outside of the fitness industry.
 And I happen to know a secret that most people who’ve attempted to implement a health and fitness program within a normal, work-a-day life have no doubt figured out — that it’s not the rather truncated list of “what to do’s” that’ll ultimately doom you — hell, there’s a plethora of solid, well-researched information out there just for the asking; the real implantation killers lay hidden within the din of the consistent, day-in and day-out roadblocks that serve to prevent the application of that information.
 It’s not for lack of desire or inspiration that the majority people fail at their fitness goals; failure ultimately results from the cumulative fatigue inflicted from the springing of life’s little boobi-traps.
 Day-to-day trip-ups that’ll dis-inspire and frazzle one’s resolve.
 With this blog, I’ll attempt to shed some light on how I “endeavor to persevere” in my quest for the ultimate expression of Physical Culture; that is, producing the best, most healthful physical expression that my personal genetic hand is capable of achieving.

 In September of 2010, I made good on a long-standing promise to myself that I would one day, when the call became clear and apparent, become more fully engaged in the hands-on teaching of my personal method for achieving what I term the “Physical Culture high life”; once I was introduced to the Efficient Exercise team, learned of their overriding philosophy of Physical Culture (and how closely that philosophy parallelled my own!), and was subsequently offered a position within the team, I knew that no clearer “call” could be had.
-This was the signal I’d been waiting for, and I jumped at the opportunity; I am now Efficient Exercise’s Austin Regional Manager and I’m delighted to share my years of Physical Culture know-how with EE’s enthusiastic clientel.
+This was the signal I’d been waiting for, and I jumped at the opportunity; I am now Efficient Exercise’s Austin Regional Manager and I’m delighted to share my years of Physical Culture know-how with EE’s enthusiastic clientele.
 So if you happen to be in the Austin, Texas area (the epicenter of Physical Culture!), I do hope you’ll make an appointment to see me or one of my fine associates.
 Little satisfies me more than to partner with a client and, together, see that their health and fitness goals are attained.
 Whether you’re an athlete, stay-at-home mom, or corporate ladder-climber, we at Efficient Exercise can see that you attain your own self-defined version of the Physical Culture high-life.

 So I do hope that you’ll drop by the Theory to Practice blog now and again to pick up some valuable tips and maybe — hopefully! — you’ll see that it is actually possible to be fit, well-fed and healthy even while being a slave to the capitalist grind.
 Also, feel free to drop by the Efficient Exercise blog, where my Efficient Exercise team members and I dish on diet, exercise and all things Physical Culture, with a decidedly Austin, Texas flair.
-And by all means, if you have any tips to share — questions, comments, or concerns as well — please feel free to drop me a line at either keith@ancestralmomentum, or firstname.lastname@example.org — I’d love to hear from you!
-I’ve no PhD. nor laundry-list of acronyms following my name to tout; I do, however, have 30+ years of in-the-trenches warfare, empirical and self-taught knowledge at my disposal.
+And by all means, if you have any tips to share — questions, comments, or concerns as well — please feel free to drop me a line at either keith@Paleofx.com, or email@example.com — I’d love to hear from you!
+I’ve no PhD. nor laundry-list of acronyms following my name to tout; I do, however, have 35+ years of in-the-trenches warfare, empirical and self-taught knowledge at my disposal.
 I am by no means a “certified expert” in anyone’s ledger, just a guy who’s become demonstrably adept at consistently stiff-arming life’s obstacles so as to eek-out a damn good work-out and a healthy, tasty meal.
 Put a string of those types of “wins” together, and before long you’ve established a solid leg-up in the ol’ Physical Culture game.

 Come join in the journey; it’s a hell of a lot of fun — and rewarding ride, to boot!